FCruz27/francisco-cruz-psychology/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: F. Cruz
+title: F. Cruz - Psychology
 date: 2022-10-24
 type: landing

 sections:
   - block: hero
-    demo: true # Only display this section in the Hugo Blox Builder demo site
+    demo: false # Only display this section in the Hugo Blox Builder demo site
     content:
       title: Hugo Academic Theme
       image: